 Yancoal also commenced implementation of a four-year, four stage Mental Health Program in 2022.
 During the period, Stage 1 was completed which incorporated the provision of training to select site supervisors to help senior workers and leaders facilitate help seeking behaviours.
-Stage 2 has also commenced with employees being introduced to the program via a 21⁄2 hour workshop for mental health awareness and education.
+Stage 2 has also commenced with employees being introduced to the program via a two and a half hour workshop for mental health awareness and education.